VerisimilitudeX/Java-Programming--Solving-Problems-with-Software/README.md

 7. Create a class with multiple methods that work together to solve a problem; and
 8. Use divide-and-conquer design techniques for a program that uses multiple methods.

-At the end of the course, I wrote an algorithm that determines the popularity of different baby names in the US over time by analyzing comma separated value (CSV) files.
+At the end of the course, I wrote an algorithm that determines the popularity of different baby names in the U.S. over time by analyzing comma separated value (CSV) files.